-- All containers and all functions are reentrant, making no use of internal, modifiable static data. - Except for the std::random_shuffle function, which uses static data to record the random number.

-The iostream and locale classes are not thread safe.
+- · All containers and all functions are reentrant, making no use of internal, modifiable static data. - Except for the std::random\shuffle function, which uses static data to record the state of the random number generator. - The iostream and locale classes are not thread safe.

-You must protect shared objects while using the iostream and locale classes, and the std::random_shuffle function.
+You must protect shared objects while using the iostream and locale classes, and the std::random\shuffle function.
 To do this, you might use mutex functions, or co-operative threading.
 As an example, in a typical case of a pre-emptive multitasking environment, one that uses mutex functions with containers, this means that:

-- Reader threads can safely share a container if no thread writes to it during the reads. - While a thread writes to a shared container, you must apply locking around the use of the container. - Writer threads can write to different containers safely. - You must apply locking around the use of random_shuffle. - Multiple threads cannot use iostream and locale classes safely unless you apply locking around the use of their objects.
+- Reader threads can safely share a container if no thread writes to it during the reads. - While a thread writes to a shared container, you must apply locking around the use of the container. - Writer threads can write to different containers safely. - You must apply locking around the use of random\shuffle. - Multiple threads cannot use iostream and locale classes safely unless you apply locking around the use of their objects.

-1.19 How to ensure re-implemented mutex functions are called on page 1-38.
-1.21 Thread safety in the ARM C library on page 1-41.
+1.19 How to ensure re-implemented mutex functions are called on page 1-39.
+1.21 Thread safety in the ARM C library on page 1-42.

-1.20 Using the ARM C library in a multithreaded environment on page 1-39.
-1.18 Management of locks in multithreaded applications on page 1-36.
+1.20 Using the ARM C library in a multithreaded environment on page 1-40.
+1.18 Management of locks in multithreaded applications on page 1-37.

-cxa, aeabi functions, C++ ABI for the ARM Architecture.
+\\cxa\\, \\aeabi\\ functions, C++ ABI for the ARM Architecture.
 Exception Handling ABI for the ARM Architecture.
+Rogue Wave Standard C++ Library Documentation.